-Faculty applications will be accepted through ePortfolio with Digication.
-Each year during the spring and summer, faculty training sessions will be offered by ITS and Academic Affairs.
-Instruction will be provided to create, prepare and submit an ePortfolio with Digication.
+Faculty applications will be accepted through Digication ePortfolio.
+Each year during the spring and fall, faculty training sessions will be offered by ITS and Academic Affairs.
+Instruction will be provided to create, prepare and submit an ePortfolio.
 Faculty are notified about scheduled training sessions via email.
 Written instructions for creating an ePortfolio can also be found here.

 Preparing your Application Materials

 The information listed below provides a general outline of what an applicant should include in a request for sabbatical.

 - An application for sabbatical must be submitted in accordance with the schedule of dates established each year by the Provost.
 No materials will be accepted after the deadline.

 - As stated in the latest version of the Faculty Handbook, “Sabbatical leaves are granted only for clearly defined purposes…” While preparing your request, consider that members of the Committee are not necessarily familiar with your area(s) of study.
 Your proposal should include sufficient detail for non-experts to clearly understand the scope and purpose of your proposed work.
 The description of your proposed project should include: